Freddie Freeman Player Props: Dodgers vs. Astros

-On Saturday, Freddie Freeman (.311 on-base percentage in past 10 games, 90 points below season-long percentage) and the Los Angeles Dodgers face the Houston Astros, whose starting pitcher will be Ronel Blanco.
-First pitch is at 7:15 PM ET.
+On Sunday, Freddie Freeman (batting .158 in his past 10 games) and the Los Angeles Dodgers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:10 PM ET.

 Freddie Freeman Game Info & Props vs. the Astros